FilipDominec/mpb-plotting/README.md

 a periodic dielectric slab with a permittivity of 2 and 30% filling fraction.

 The electric field shapes at the Gamma, X, and M-points are added at the sides, and clearly connected by red arrows with the respective points in the dispersion curves.

-Red-white-blue color scheme shows the perpendicular amplitude of the electric field.
-Green lines depict the nodal planes, where the amplitude of the electric field is always zero (for a monochromatic wave).
+Red-white-blue color scheme shows the amplitude of the electric field perpendicular to the screen, each mode plot corresponding to 2x2 unit cells.
+Green lines on it depict the nodal planes, where the amplitude of the electric field is always zero (for a monochromatic wave).
 The black lines outline the dielectric structure.

 For a more physical background, see the excellent book *Photonic Crystals: Molding the Flow of Light*  (freely available from http://ab-initio.mit.edu/book/)